5 Hell Traits Revealed in Handwriting

 Buy the grapho deck flash cards in retail or PDF form, see the link below.

-This trait is very common in both men and women.
+This trait is very common in both men and women who struggle in relationships.
 It has been described as the trait of manipulation, anger at the opposite sex, or the need for a challenge.
 It probably fits slightly into each of those categories.
-I should warn you, although it is listed as one of my Hell Traits, it is so common it is difficult to avoid.
+I should warn you that, although it is often discussed as an anger at the opposite gender… it really is a deep need for validation from the opposite gender.
+So, they do LOVE and want the love of the opposite gender… they just can’t have it with consistency or they get bored and no longer value it.

 It is shown in the letters c, a, and d.
 It is a hook-like shape that forms the top circle of those letters.
 It has been called a Stinger because of its resemblance to a bee’s hook-like stinger, which hurts very badly if you get stung.
 People who have stingers in their handwriting usually get a thrill out of stinging others.
 It is often directed at the opposite sex.
 Depending on the other traits in the handwriting, it could just be a game — or it could be malicious behavior.